There are a lot of scammy or low-quality brands in the delta 8 THC space to watch out for.

-Not only does this company avoid answering any questions on their methods of manufacturing their delta 8, they’ve been caught falsifying their reports.
+Not only does this company avoid answering any questions on their methods of manufacturing their delta 8, but they’ve also been caught falsifying their reports.
 One Reddit user sent a sample of this company’s products to a lab for independent testing.
 He compared the reports with the batch number the company listed, and they didn’t match — not even close.

 The company claimed a delta 8 concentration over 95%, but the independent test showed the D8 was closer to 45%.
 Additionally, the sample contained nearly 15% delta 9 THC — which actually made the product this user ordered illegal in his state.